Electrification, Hybridization & Alternative fuels

 Understanding the key criteria for making decisions to electrify power transmissions

-Global product manager
+Andy Conaty Global product manager Twin Disc USA

 This presentation explores the challenges and lessons learned in delivering a robust and reliable solution, unlocking the full potential of hybridization/electrification.
 With tangible examples of how to transition from an existing combustion-engine-driven solution to an electric or hybrid machine, this presentation provides an inclusive look at available technology and explains how to select the ideal solution for your mission profile.
 Due to rapid changes across all market segments Twin Disc has invested and developed new solutions to become a dominant hybrid and electrification solution supplier and system integrator.
 Product experts are currently working with many OEMs to help them achieve their electrification goals.